Cloning Deterministic Worlds: The Critical Role of Latent Geometry in Long-Horizon World Models

-Yet, we find that achieving accurate long-horizon cloning of even simple deterministic 3D environments remains an open challenge.
+Yet, even in this controlled setting, we find that achieving accurate long-horizon cloning of simple deterministic environments remains an open challenge.
 Across all state-of-the-art baselines we evaluated, none were able to maintain fidelity over extended horizons: small prediction errors accumulate rapidly, causing trajectories to diverge from reality after only a few steps.
-In contrast, when the dynamics model is provided with the environment’s underlying physical states — rather than high-dimensional exteroceptive signals such as images — it can produce remarkably accurate long-horizon predictions.
-This observation suggests that the effectiveness of a world model is fundamentally constrained by the structure of its latent representation space.
-This raises the central question: How can we build a self-supervised representation that aligns with the underlying physical states, enabling stable and accurate long-horizon predictions?
+In contrast, when the dynamics model is provided with the environment’s underlying physical states\footnote{We refer to this version as the \emph{oracle model}, since it has access to the true underlying states of the environment.} — rather than high-dimensional exteroceptive signals such as images — it can produce remarkably accurate long-horizon predictions.
+This observation suggests that the effectiveness of a world model is fundamentally constrained by the structure of its latent representation space, and thus raises a natural question: How can we build a self-supervised representation that aligns with the underlying physical states, enabling stable and accurate long-horizon predictions?

-While most representation learning methods are trained on IID datasets, real-world robotic systems naturally acquire continuous sensory trajectories through interaction.
-These trajectories inherently encode geometric and temporal regularities that can be leveraged to improve representation quality\citep{foldiak1991learning, wiskott2002slow, goroshin2015learning, chen2018sparse}.
-Recent work\citep{wang2024pose} has shown that applying geometric regularization to temporal trajectories can substantially improve the topological structure of a latent space for 3D objects, benefiting tasks such as semantic classification and pose estimation.
-We extend this idea to the domain of 3D environments, demonstrating that trajectory-based geometric regularization can significantly enhance latent representations and, in turn, markedly improve the effectiveness of world models.